iceXshadow/prep/typescript/docs/notes.md

 - create config file with `npx tsc --init`
 - we first compile ts code and then exe the js file for output
 - `tsc test.ts` and `node test.js`
+- setup new vite project with ts template

+## The TSCONFIG.json file

+- target (the target version of js that we will get after compiling ts code.)
+- module (commonjs, es6/esNext)
+-